Rational curves in a quadric threefold via an $\text{SL}(2,\mathbb{C})$-representation: Application of the BB-theorem on a quadric threefold

 \section{Application of the BB-theorem on a quadric threefold}

 In this section we find the fixed rational curves and its weights in $Q$ under the $\CC^*$-action which inherits from the $\SL_2:=\text{SL}(2,\mathbb{C})$-representation.
+We will use the notation $\fsl_{2}$ for the associated Lie algebra to $\SL_2$.
 Let us regard the quadric threefold $Q$ as a hyperplane section of $\Gr(2,4)$.
 The $\CC^*$-actions on $Q$ and curves in there come from an action on its related vector space.

 Let $V_{d}=\Sym^d\left(\CC^{2}\right)$ with the $\SL_{2}$-action induced from the left multiplication of $\SL_2$ on $\CC^{2}$.
 Then the maximal torus $\{\text{diag}(t^{-1},t) \mid t\in \CC^*\}\cong \CC^{*}$ acts on the basis vectors